Lafarge (company): Terrorist financing and complicity in crimes against humanity charges

 On 18 May 2022, the Investigative Chamber of the Paris Court of Appeals rejected a request by Lafarge to dismiss charges of complicity in crimes against humanity and endangering lives.
 In confirming the charges, the Court of Appeal judges found that "although informed that the actions of ISIS could constitute crimes against humanity, Lafarge, which could have put an end to the activities of LCS by asking it to close the plant, decided instead to continue this activity … even if it meant paying several million dollars to its groups".

 In a statement, the company said it strongly disagreed with the Court of Appeal's decision to retain complicity in crimes against humanity within the scope of an investigation and said it would appeal the decision to France's Supreme Court.

 On 17 October 2022, the United States Department of Justice reached a $777.8 million criminal plea agreement with Lafarge in the case.
 Executives with Lafarge agreed to the deal after paying $5.92 million to Islamic State and al-Nusra Front leaders and urging them to help the company keep its production facilities running, according to a company spokesman and law enforcement official.

+On 13 April 2026, French court found Lafarge guilty of financing terrorist groups in Syria, by paying millions of euros to organizations like ISIS and al-Nusra between 2013–2014.
+The court also convicted several former executives involved in the scheme.